 - Over the past few years, energy producers worked tirelessly to cut costs to a bare minimum and look for innovative ways to churn out more oil and gas.
 And they managed to do just that by improving drilling techniques and extracting favorable terms from the beleaguered service producers.
 Moreover, driven by operational efficiencies, most E&P operators have been able to reduce unit costs and live within their cash flows.
 All of these factors, together with production growth and capital discipline have resulted in healthy free cash flows.
 With cash generation expected to remain robust even at relatively low oil prices, there is strong potential for greater return of capital to shareholders through dividend growth and stock buybacks.

-The Zacks Oil and Gas - US E&P is a 72-stock group within the broader Zacks Oil - Energy sector.
-The industry currently carries a Zacks Industry Rank #200, which places it in the bottom 22% of more than 250 Zacks industries.
+The Zacks Oil and Gas - US E&P is a 61-stock group within the broader Zacks Oil - Energy sector.
+The industry currently carries a Zacks Industry Rank #64, which places it in the top 25% of more than 250 Zacks industries.

-Despite the bleak near-term prospects of the industry, we will present a few stocks that you may want to consider for your portfolio.
+Taking into consideration the positive near-term prospects of the industry, we will present a few stocks that you may want to consider for your portfolio.
 But it’s worth taking a look at the industry’s shareholder returns and current valuation first.

 Industry Lags Sector & S&P 500